„The best way to predict the future is to create it.“Â

 This icon marks activities and tasks for individual learners.

-- if you know of a colleague who completed the same modules like you, to find an opportunity to meet up and share your results (or Action Plans (read below)) with each other.
+- check if a colleague of yours completed the same modules as you and find an opportunity to meet up and share your results (or Action Plans (read below)).

 This icon marks activities and tasks for groups.

-- in addition to each learner’s individual Action Plan, consider setting up a Group Action Plan which can be added to the aforementioned Idea Hub.
+- set up a Group Action Plan in addition to each learner’s individual Action Plan,which can be added to the aforementioned Idea Hub.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.